Decomposing Global Feature Effects Based on Feature Interactions: Further Characteristics of Feature Effect Methods

-\paragraph{\normalfont\textit{Decomposition.}}\cite{herren_statistical_2022} show that Shapley values can be decomposed by weighted PD functions (see Eq.~\ref{eq:shapley})).
+Thus, in the case of interventional (i.e., marginal-based) Shapley values, Eq.~\ref{eq:shapley} are given by weighted PD functions.
 Hence, if the global SD feature effect as defined in Eq.~\eqref{eq:shap_global} is considered, the same decomposition rules as defined for PD plots apply.
-In other words, if $Z$ contains all features that interact with features in $S$ and if GADGET is applied such that the theoretical minimum of the objective function is reached, then according to Corollary \ref{corollary:objective}, the following decomposition in 1-dimensional global SD effect functions of features in $S$ holds:
+In other words, if $Z$ contains all features that interact with features in $S$ and if GADGET is applied such that the theoretical minimum of the objective function is reached, then according to Theorem \ref{corollary:objective}, the following decomposition in 1-dimensional global SD effect functions of features in $S$ holds:

 If all features containing heterogeneous effects (feature interactions) are included in the subset $S$, and the subset $Z$ consists of all features that interact with features in $S$, then according to Eq.~\eqref{eq:decomp_shap} and Eq.~\eqref{eq:pd_fanova}, the prediction function $\fh_{\mathcal{A}_g}$ within the region $\mathcal{A}_g$ can be uniquely decomposed into the 1-dimensional global SD effect functions of all $p$ features, plus some constant value $g_0$: